rijuadra/interviewquestions/README.md

 16) Write a program to insert any element to a specific position on an array
 17) Different ways of iterating any HashMap
 18) wait() notify()
+19) Difference between ClassNotFoundException and ClassDeffNotFoundException
+20) A->B->C hierarchy of constructor calling if object of C has been created

 ________________________________________________________________________________________________________________________________

 MPL Interview Questions